 A Once Abandoned Hotel In Texas, Baker Hotel Is One Of The Most Haunted Places In The State

 In Mineral Wells, located about 50 miles west of Fort Worth, a single building towers over the little town.
 The 14-story Baker Hotel was once the crowning glory of the tiny town, host to the rich and famous and anyone hoping to benefit from the local healing waters.
-Now, it’s a fascinating abandoned hotel in Texas.
+Then, it became an abandoned hotel in Texas.

 Though the hotel opened just weeks after the stock market crash of 1929, it actually saw plenty of business through the ’30s and really thrived in the ’40s, when a military base opened near the hotel.
-Helen Keller, Clark Gable, Judy Garland, and even the infamous Bonnie and Clyde are said to have stayed at the Baker in its heyday.
+Helen Keller, Clark Gable, Judy Garland, and even the infamous Bonnie and Clyde are said to have stayed at the Baker during its heyday.
 Back then, this 450-room hotel was the height of luxury.
-There was a fancy spa, magnificent ballrooms, a bowling alley, gymnasium, and the first hotel swimming pool in the state of Texas.
+There was a fancy spa, magnificent ballrooms, a bowling alley, a gymnasium, and the first hotel swimming pool in the state of Texas.

 With advances in modern medicine, interest in the health spa waned.
 The hotel struggled through the ’60s, closing for a couple of years in the middle of the decade before closing for good in 1972.
-There are always groups interested in fixing up the hotel, but this hinges on finding interested investors.
+There had always been groups interested in fixing up the hotel, but this hinged on finding interested investors.
 Until then, the hotel is going on 45 years empty.

 As for the paranormal, there are supposedly dozens of spirits who chose to stick around the Baker Hotel.
 Some of them may have passed away while waiting to be cured by the healing waters.
 Some people even claim that the ghosts of Bonnie and Clyde still occupy one of the rooms, having a great time spending their stolen money.